Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 Aripiprazole solution is used for:

-Treating schizophrenia, bipolar disorder, and irritability associated with autistic disorder.
+Treating schizophrenia, bipolar disorder, and Tourette disorder.
+It is also used to treat irritability associated with autistic disorder.
 It is also used along with other medicines to treat depression.
 It may also be used for other conditions as determined by your doctor.

 Aripiprazole solution is an atypical antipsychotic.
 Exactly how it works is not known.
 It affects certain substances in the brain.